sparksammy/bitkraken/README.md

 ## For educational purposes only.
-Bitkraken but I accidentally deleted the old one. 😢 Credit to HysMagus for keeping my original code so I could see how I did it. 👍🏻 By the way this basically finds bitcoin private keys by converting words to SHA256 sums.
+Bitkraken but I accidentally deleted the old one. 😢 Credit to HysMagus for keeping my original code so I could see how I did it. 👍🏻 However, most of the code is changed, since most of the code had bad practices, as I was only 16 at the time.
+By the way this basically finds bitcoin private keys by converting words to SHA256 sums.